yzhang3000/Machine-Learning-Technique-on-PET-block-detector-development-Part1/python/PET_detector_block_02-2.md

 ```

 ####
-#### 6.1 pixel discrimination using classification algorithms - using seperated x and y indices as the output
+#### 6.1 pixel discrimination using decision tree classification algorithms - using seperated x and y indices as the output

 ```python